karl-wenzel/JustSaveForUnity/OBJECTPOOLING.md

 ### Returning objects to the pool whenever you want

-If you just want to despawn an object, because you dont need it anymore, feel free to call the `Despawn()`-method on its **JustSaveId**.
+If you just want to despawn an object, because you dont need it anymore, feel free to call the `Despawn()`-method on its **JustSaveRuntimeId**.
 The Object will then be despawned and returned to it's pool.

 *example implementation:*